zhouhanc/informationtracer/README.md

 ```

 #### Format of output
-The returned data is in json format, with the following fields
+The returned data is in json format, with following keys

 - `query`: the search query
 - `created_at`: time the search query is submitted
 - `id_hash256`: unique ID (identifier) for this query
 - `posts`: social media posts on each platform.
-Each post has four parameters:
+Each post has following keys:
   - `d`: description, basically the text
   - `i`: number of interaction
   - `n`: name of the account/group/channel